 This is our baby owl.
 It was on our road and wouldn't move when I drove by it so my husband brought it to the house.
 We fed it then put it up in the woods so it's mother could take care of it.
-We have people around here that would have probably run over the poor thing.

 This was taken from our recent trip to the Hogle Zoo in Utah, I thought it turned out great the way he's looking right at us.